 They taught me that reading fiction helps people develop empathy.
 While these next two recommendations aren’t fiction, they are certainly creative nonfiction.
 I listened to them both and my heart broke for the authors.
 Zauner’s Crying in H Mart and Vuong’s On Earth We’re Briefly Gorgeous are reminders of our humanity.
 Collectively we have suffered so much loss.

-Take care of yourselves this week.
-The world feels heavy right now.
+Take care of yourselves.
+The world feels heavy.

 Let me know what you think of these recommendations in the comments section below